Professional Internships for BCH Students

 The Academic Internship Administrator, Jim Rodger, evaluates the reports.
 (In some cases, Non-Disclosure issues may mean that the placement supervisor participates in the evaluation.)
 Once the report is completed satisfactorily, a passing grade is recorded.
 There are no numeric marks for the internship courses.

-COMP-390/6.0 plus either or both of COMP-391/3.0 and COMP-392/3.0 appear as IP (In Progress) on your transcript until the final report has been successfully completed.
-At that time a "change of grade" is submitted to the Faculty of Arts and Science, to revise the IP to PA (Pass).
+COMP-390/6.0 plus either or both of COMP-391/3.0 and COMP-392/3.0 appear as NG (Not Graded) on your transcript until the final report has been successfully completed.
+At that time a "change of grade" is submitted to the Faculty of Arts and Science, to revise the entries to PA (Pass).

 Government regulations require that these students be registered in a Professional Internship program in order to be eligible for a work placement in Canada.